 THIS DATE IN HISTORY: July 20

 1973: Peter Forsberg, a center who becomes one of the most dominant players in the NHL during the late 1990s and early 2000s, is born in Ornskoldsvik, Sweden.

 The Philadelphia Flyers take Forsberg with the No. 6 pick in the 1991 NHL Draft, but they trade him to the Quebec Nordiques a year later as part of the package for center Eric Lindros.
 After scoring the gold medal-winning shootout goal for Sweden at the 1994 Lillehammer Olympics, Forsberg joins the Nordiques in the fall and wins the Calder Trophy with 50 points (15 goals, 35 assists) in 47 games in 1994-95, helping Quebec finish first in the Eastern Conference.

 The franchise moves to Denver for the 1995-96 season, and Forsberg finishes with 116 points (30 goals, 86 assists) to help the renamed Colorado Avalanche win the Stanley Cup.
 He also plays a major role in Colorado's 2001 championship and wins the Art Ross Trophy as the top scorer in the NHL with 106 points in 2002-03.

 Though Forsberg averages more than a point a game for the rest of his NHL career, injuries limit him to 167 games during his final five seasons before he retires in 2010 with 885 points (249 goals, 636 assists) in 708 games, and 171 points (64 goals, 107 assists) in 151 playoff games.
 He is inducted into the Hockey Hall of Fame in 2014.

 Video: Peter Forsberg won two Stanley Cups with Avalanche

-1953: Johnny Bower, a goalie who stars with Cleveland of the American Hockey League, is acquired in a trade by the New York Rangers, who send goalie Emile Francis, forward Neil Strain and cash to Cleveland.
-Bower makes his NHL debut a few weeks before his 29th birthday; he goes 29-31-10 in 1953-54 and plays every minute of all 70 games with the Rangers, who fail to qualify for the Stanley Cup Playoffs.
+1953: Johnny Bower, a goalie playing with Cleveland of the American Hockey League, is acquired in a trade by the New York Rangers, who send goalie Emile Francis, forward Neil Strain and cash to Cleveland.
+Bower makes his NHL debut a few weeks before his 29th birthday; he goes 29-31 with 10 ties in 1953-54 and plays every minute of all 70 games with the Rangers, who fail to qualify for the Stanley Cup Playoffs.